Advanced Research Projects Agencies (ARPAs)

 Org chart sketched from publicly available sources; not an official agency diagram

-DARPA is led by a Director, appointed by DOD leadership (often in close coordination with the White House).
+DARPA is led by a Director, appointed by DOW leadership (often in close coordination with the White House).
 At any time, DARPA oversees ~250 R&D programs spread across six program offices with technical focuses:

 • Biological Technologies Office (BTO): biotechnology for technological advantage, including neurotechnology, human-machine interface, human performance, infectious disease, and synthetic biology R&D programs.

-• Defense Sciences Office (DSO): mathematics and modeling, physical sciences, human-machine systems, and social systems.
+• Defense Sciences Office (DSO):mathematics and modeling, physical sciences, human-machine systems, and social systems.

-• Information Innovation Office (I20): basic and applied research in cyber, analytics, and human-machine interfaces.
+• Information Innovation Office (I20):basic and applied research in cyber, analytics, and human-machine interfaces.

 • Microsystems Technology Office (MTO): R&D on the electromagnetic spectrum, information microsystems, and the security and reliability of microelectronics.